Reach plc: History

-In September 2008 the company announced that it would be closing the printing plant in Liverpool after 154 years of printing in the city, and transferring the work to Oldham.
+In September 2008, the company announced that it would be closing the printing plant in Liverpool after 154 years of printing in the city, and transferring the work to Oldham.

 In February 2010, Trinity Mirror bought the regional M.E.N.
 Media and S&B Media divisions of Guardian Media Group, containing 22 local titles across Northern England and in Surrey and Berkshire.
 This included the Manchester Evening News and Reading Evening Post.

 In March 2010 Trinity Mirror stated that it would end its bout of staff cuts and newspaper closures.
 The announcement came as the company reported pre-tax profits of £72.7m for 2009, exceeding analysts expectations.

-In January 2012 it was announced Trinity Mirror acquired Communicator Corp, a digital communications company specialising in email and mobile communications for £8m.
+In January 2012 it was announced that Trinity Mirror had acquired Communicator Corp, a digital communications company specialising in email and mobile communications for £8m.
 In August 2013, Trinity Mirror announced its partnership with whocanfixmycar.com, a portal connecting motorists nationwide with trusted local garages and mechanics.

-In June 2014, Trinity Mirror transitioned its online bingo software from Dragonfish to Virtue Fusion from Playtech for its group of bingo brands.
+In June 2014, Trinity Mirror transitioned its online bingo software to Virtue Fusion, supported by casino software from Playtech.

 In November 2015, Trinity Mirror purchased Local World, a major stakeholder in local news titles, from Daily Mail and General Trust (DMGT).
 Local World had been formed by former Trinity chief exec David Montgomery in 2012 to consolidate all DMGT's local newspaper holdings other than the Metro, expanding their holdings while streamlining production, to make the group more saleable.
 Its 115 titles were formed primarily by those of Harmsworth's historic Northcliffe Newspapers Group, alongside other smaller purchases made by DMGT and Local World subsequently, including the 2007 purchase from Trinity.
 The purchase increased Trinity Mirror's local circulation by around 50%.
 The deal valued Local World at around £220 million.

 In February 2018, the company completed the acquisition of the publishing assets of Northern & Shell, including the Daily Express, Sunday Express, Daily Star (collectively the Express & Star Group), and OK!.
 Following completion, Trinity Mirror announced a plan to rebrand as Reach, subject to investor approval at a meeting scheduled for May 2018.
 Following completion of the acquisition, the Competition and Markets Authority launched a preliminary investigation into the deal, requiring Trinity Mirror to keep Express Newspapers as a standalone entity.

 In July 2020, Reach announced that it was cutting 550 jobs, 12% of its workforce, because of falling income amid reduced demand for advertising in its titles.

-In early 2023, Reach announced its plans to launch US operations for the Mirror, Express and the Irish Star, having already launched Liverpool.com, a dedicated Liverpool FC site aimed at US audiences.
-Since then, it has built an operation of about 70 people dedicated to those profitable US titles.
+In early 2023, Reach announced its plans to expand into the US market, with digital activity for titles including the Mirror, Express and the Irish Star, having already launched Liverpool.com, a dedicated Liverpool FC site aimed at UK and US audiences.
+With a team of 70 people, it was profitable by 2025.

 In March 2025, Chief Executive Jim Mullen stepped down from his role and was replaced by Piers North, formerly the company’s Chief Revenue Officer.